elytra/Engination/README.md

 all these rules.
 I just won't certify it as fair and balanced.
 * No ore tripling, quadrupling, quintupling.
 Ever.
 At most, on average, each iron ore can yield 1.6 ingots of iron ingot.
 * A single block can store no more than 36 items - that is, a single-chest with an extra row.
+* Where an item can be used as furnace fuel, it should generally offer 30RF per fuel tick.
 * Wireless interactions are premitted, and in fact, encouraged.
 Most wireless is good for servers.
 * Time is not a balancing mechanic.
 Free energy that takes a long time to generate is still free energy.
 * Material cost is not a balancing mechanic.
 An overpowered machine that requires 26 expensive casing blocks is overpowered.